Shuntian Prefecture: Jurisdiction

-Administrative Level
+Administrative level

 As Shuntian was the administrative district containing the capital Beijing, the Shuntian prefecture magistrate (府尹, fuyin) was particularly renowned.
-This magistrate was an Qing official of the third rank (正三品, zhengsanpin), which was two to three ranks higher than magistrates of other prefectures.
+This magistrate was a Qing official of the third rank (正三品, zhengsanpin), which was two to three ranks higher than magistrates of other prefectures.
 In fact, some of the Shuntian magistrates were shilang (侍郎) rank imperial ministers.
 While the yamen of third-rank Qing officials used copper seals, the yamen of Shuntian prefecture used silver seals.
 Even though the sub-prefectures and counties of Shuntian formally belonged to the Zhili viceroyalty, the Shuntian magistrate did not have a subordinate relationship with the Viceroy of Zhili.
 The areas of the Shuntian prefecture outside the Beijing city wall were under the dual administration of the Zhili viceroy and Shuntian magistrate yamens.
 In contrast, the Zhili viceroy had no authority within the Beijing city wall.

 Administration of Beijing

 During the early Qing dynasty, an interesting facet of Beijing city administration was that Han and Manchu had separate residence and administration.
 The Manchu Bannermen all lived in the Three-Battalions Barracks (三大營, sandaying) or so-called inner city located in Xijiao (西郊).
 The Han Chinese and other ethnic groups lived in the outer city.
 As the outer city consisted of five towns and ten lanes (五城十坊, wuchengshifang), it gave rise to an old Chinese saying "inside eight banners, outside five towns" (內八旗外五城, neibaqiwaiwucheng).
 While Shuntian magistrate had jurisdiction over the Han and other ethnic population in the outer city, the jurisdiction of the Bannermen fell under the military office of the Nine Gates Infantry Commander (九門提督, jiumen tidu).